felipecsl/portfolio.huskly.finance/README.md

 # Huskly Schwab Portfolio

-Self-hosted clone of [Google Finance](https://www.google.com/finance), designed for Charles Schwab customers to help them manage and track their investment portfolios.
+Self-hosted alternative to [Google Finance](https://www.google.com/finance), designed for Charles Schwab customers to help them manage and track their accounts and investment portfolios.
 You can access the live application at https://portfolio.huskly.finance.

 # Features